Grand Blanc, Michigan: History

 The unincorporated village of Grand Blanc, or Grumlaw, was a former Indian campground first settled by Jacob Stevens in 1822.
 Several years later, settlers improved the Indian trail to Saginaw; they laid out and staked it in 1829 as Saginaw Road.
 Grand Blanc Township formed in 1833 in an area that became the city.
 The township center began to boom in 1864 with the arrival of the railroad (now known as the CSX Saginaw Subdivision).
 With the post office there, the village was called Grand Blanc Centre by 1873, with the former Grand Blanc assuming the name Gibsonville.

 By 1916, the community (population 400) had a grade school, a private bank, flour mill, an elevator, a creamery, and two churches, the Methodist Episcopal and the Congregational.
 The community had electrical lighting.

+On September 27th, 1992, president George H.W.
+Bush ended his Spirit of America train tour in Grand Blanc as a part of his re-election campaign.
+He and First Lady Barbara Bush gave a speech to a crowd of several thousands of supporters on the back of the train.

 On January 1, 2024, the winning ticket for the first Powerball lottery of the new year was sold at Food Castle, a food and liquor store in Grand Blanc.
 The $842.4 million jackpot represented the fifth-largest in Powerball history and the tenth-largest jackpot ever in U.S. lottery history at the time.

 In the early morning of February 28, 2024, an EF2 tornado touched down in Grand Blanc, with winds reaching 115 mph and a peak width of around 450 yards.
 The tornado started near Creasy Bicentennial Park, damaging trees and outbuildings, before reaching Waretech Industrial Park at the intersection of Dort Highway and Reid Road.
 The warehouse was completely destroyed.
 Other businesses and houses in the Indian Hill neighborhood and on Saginaw Road were structurally damaged.
 The tornado lifted over Perry Road and had a total path length of 5.7 miles.
 This was the strongest tornado to ever strike Grand Blanc.